Bobby Mimms

 Robert Andrew Mimms (born 12 October 1963) is an English football coach and former player who played as a goalkeeper.

-Mimms' career lasted twenty years, and is best known for his tenure with Blackburn Rovers, where he was a member of the Premier League winning squad in 1995.
+Mimms' career lasted twenty years, and he is best known for his tenure with Blackburn Rovers, where he was a member of the Premier League winning squad in 1995.
 He also played top flight football for Everton, Tottenham Hotspur and Manchester City as well as a spell in the Scottish Premier League with Aberdeen.
 Mimms also turned out in the Football League for Halifax Town, Rotherham United, Notts County, Sunderland, Crystal Palace, Preston North End, York City and Mansfield Town.
 He was capped three times at England U21 level.

 Since retiring from playing, Mimms has worked as a goalkeeping coach for Wolverhampton Wanderers, Blackburn Rovers, Oldham Athletic, Bahrain, West Ham United, Blackpool, Bolton Wanderers, Hull City, Jamshedpur, ATK, Bangladesh and SC East Bengal.

 Playing career

 Born in York, Mimms began his football career as an apprentice at Halifax Town.
 However, he failed to break into the first team and joined Rotherham United in November 1981 for a fee of £15,000.
 In 1985, he was sold to Everton, who had just won the league title and European Cup Winners' Cup.
 During the 1980s, Mimms played for no less than eight different clubs, as he went out on loan from Everton more than once.
 However, due to an injury to Neville Southall, Mimms played in goal for Everton in the final weeks of the 1985–86 season.
 Everton were top of the league for most of the last three months of the season, but were pipped to the title on the last day by local rivals Liverpool.
 Liverpool won the FA Cup as well that season, beating Everton 3–1 in the final, with Mimms in goal for the losers.
 He played as Everton shared the 1986 FA Charity Shield with Liverpool and won the 1987 FA Charity Shield against Coventry City.
 He was later sold to Tottenham Hotspur in 1988, following the retirement of Ray Clemence, and had more first team chances at White Hart Lane than he had been given at Goodison Park.